JetBrains/kotlin-web-site/pages/docs/tutorials/native/mpp-ios-android.md

 We add the `SharedCode` framework to the Xcode project.
 For that let's click on the root node of the *project navigator* and select the *target* settings.
 Next, we click on the `+` in the *Embedded Binaries* section, click *Add Other...* button in the dialog to choose the framework from the disk.
-We point to the following folder:
+We can point to the following folder:
 ```
 SharedCode/build/xcode-frameworks/SharedCode.framework
 ```

-We will see something similar to this:
+We will then see something similar to this:
 ![Xcode General Screen]({{ url_for('tutorial_img', filename='native/mpp-ios-android/xcode-general.png') }})

 We need to disable the *Bitcode* feature in the project too.
-Kotlin/Native produces the fully native binaries, not the LLVM bitcode, so we navigate to the *Build Settings* tab and type `bitcode` into the search field.
+Kotlin/Native produces the fully native binaries, not the LLVM bitcode, so we need to navigate to the *Build Settings* tab and type `bitcode` into the search field.
 Select `No` for the *Enable Bitcode* option.

 ![Xcode Build Settings]({{ url_for('tutorial_img', filename='native/mpp-ios-android/xcode-bitcode.png') }})

-Now we explain to Xcode, where to look for frameworks.
+Now we need to explain to Xcode, where to look for frameworks.
 We need to add the *relative* path `$(SRCROOT)/../../SharedCode/build/xcode-frameworks` into the *Search Paths | Framework Search Paths* section.
-Xcode will show the substituted path in the UI for it.
+Xcode will then show the substituted path in the UI for it.

 ![Xcode Build Settings]({{ url_for('tutorial_img', filename='native/mpp-ios-android/xcode-search-path.png') }})